bradley-frank/bradley-frank.github.io/_posts/2017-09-01-tipping-curve.md

 Since $$T_r$$ and $$T_{cmb}$$ are constants, we can thus write down the following expression for the **tipping curve**:

 $$\tau_z \approx \frac{\Delta T_{sys} / T_{atm}}{\Delta \sec z}$$

+## Access

+Please login to the [ARCADE/Jupyter-Hub][arcade] using your **ast2** credentials, and email me if you have any problems accessing the hub.

+Construct a new Jupyter (IPython) Notebook using the commands below, and answer the following questions in your notebook.

 # Questions